AksharaSiddharthan/Chronicle/README.md

 Machine Learning

-* **Hugging Face Transformers**: NLP model used to classify journal entries into categories like Nutrition, Exercise, Soul, etc.
+* **Hugging Face Transformers**: The NLP model is used to classify journal entries like Nutrition, Exercise, Soul, etc.
 * **scikit-learn**: Assists with preprocessing and evaluation
 * **safetensors**: Used for efficient and secure model serialisation